phodal/awesome-iot/README.md

 * [Snappy Ubuntu Core](http://developer.ubuntu.com/en/snappy/) - Canonical, A new, transactionally updated Ubuntu for clouds and devices.
 * [TachyOS ★ 7 ⧗ 82](https://github.com/fritzprix/TachyOS) - is the RTOS based on microkernel architecture which includes only minimal components like thread / synchronization, memory management, inter-thread communication while supporting execution context / address space isolation(protection) and extensible modular interface.
 * **[TinyOS ★ 543 ⧗ 0](https://github.com/tinyos/tinyos-main)** - designed for low-power wireless devices, such as those used in sensor networks, ubiquitous computing, personal area networks, smart buildings, and smart meters.
+* [Tock OS ★ 243 ⧗ 1](https://github.com/helena-project/tock) -  is an operating system designed for running multiple concurrent, mutually distrustful applications on Cortex-M based embedded platforms.
 * [Zephyr ★ 12 ⧗ 5](https://github.com/cfriedt/zephyr) -  is a small, scalable real-time operating system for use on resource-constrained systems supporting multiple architectures.
-* [Tock OS](https://github.com/helena-project/tock) -  is an operating system designed for running multiple concurrent, mutually distrustful applications on Cortex-M based embedded platforms.

 ## Platform